 • Our leadership team, after much work and due diligence, developed a plan for a new congregation.

 On September 2, 2014 both congregations overwhelmingly approved the marriage which was held March 29, 2015.

 Our Two Sifrei Torahs

-The two torot you will see in today’s ceremony serve as representatives of the two founding congregations, Congregation B’nai Tzedek and Congregation Ohav Shalom.
+The two Torahs you will see in today’s ceremony serve as representatives of the two founding congregations, Congregation B’nai Tzedek and Congregation Ohav Shalom.
 It was only after our new name was selected did we come to learn that both synagogues owned a torah with an Etz Chaim mantle.
 We knew that they had to be placed under the chuppah.
 Simon Newman (President) and Terry Brodof (Vice President), will carry the sifrei torah and stand in not as themselves, but as symbols of the incoming leadership of the new community.
 In this way we our honoring our past and our future.

 At a traditional Jewish wedding the ceremony begins with the kallah (bride) circling the chatan (groom) seven times.
 In Judaism, seven is the number that represents completion.
 The circle, amongst other things, symbolizes the walls of the new home.
-In today’s ceremony there will be three circles made, one by each torah, signifying the linage of each of our former synagogues and then one circle made by both torot in honor of our future.
+In today’s ceremony there will be three circles made, one by each torah, signifying the lineage of each of our former synagogues and then one circle made by both Torahs in honor of our future.
 We chose not to circle the full seven times as we recognize that our work is not yet complete.
 Today is only the beginning.